brabster/tw-site-mkdocs/docs/posts/2024-03-31-exploring-setup-py/index.md

 ## Wheel Build & Install

 What happens if we use the more modern `wheel` approach?
-This time, build the package with: `python -m build --wheel`
+After cleaning out the `dist` directory, I build the package with: `python -m build --wheel`...

 `Successfully built demo_package-1.0.0-py3-none-any.whl`